ubports/docs.ubports.com/appdev/guides/pushnotifications.rst

 	    "exec": "pushexec"
 	}

-In our tutorial we will use python to create a executable which will forward the notification without changing anything:
+In our tutorial we will use python to create a executable named **pushexec** which will forward the notification without changing anything:

 .. code-block:: python